Anomy/BeowulfAPI/README.md

 /**
 * use when Dog is interacting with something she should not
-* good for use when Dog is in the midst of what might be a tussle */
+* good for use when Dog is in the midst of what might be a tussle
+* or some kind of extremely distracted behavior, like skateboards.
+* use sparingly.
+It's kind of an emergency command.
+*/
 - (void) leaveIt;